Skip to content

 The first and most crucial step in converting an LLP (Limited Liability Partnership) into a Private Limited Company is obtaining approval from all partners.

-- The resolution should clearly state the intention to convert the LLP into a Private Limited Company and should be duly documented.
+• Clearly state the intention to convert the LLP into a Private Limited Company in the resolution and duly document it.

 2. Minimum Shareholders and Directors